shipmight/shipmight/README.md

 - **Browse and download logs.** Browse live and historical logs in an embedded log viewer.
 Download as CSV/NDJSON.
 - **Integrate with the ecosystem.** Grafana Loki for log collection.
 Ingress-NGINX for ingress management.
 Cert-Manager for SSL issuance.
 - **Scale with your cluster.** No stateful database, Shipmight uses the in-cluster etcd as its data store.
+- **Reproduce your infra locally.** Run Shipmight on minikube or equivalent local cluster.
 - **Update with a button.** Shipmight updates itself.
 - **And more.** See [documentation](https://shipmight.com/docs) and [live demo](https://demo.shipmight.com).